- Home

 Rabbi Cartun is a scholar of Bible and Jewish liturgy, and has published papers and practical guides on these and other topics, as well as a siddur and a machzor.
 During the academic year 2014-5 Rabbi Cartun taught introduction to Philosophy at Kehillah Jewish High School, and in 2015-16 taught an introduction to Zohar for Lehrhaus Judaica.

-With co-author Jeffrey Brandstetter, he is finishing a book on Judaism explained with computer metaphors: Mindware for G0dwrestlers: Jewish Thought in the Age of Thinking Machines.
+With co-author Jeffrey Brandstetter, he is finishing a book on Judaism explained with computer metaphors: Mindware for G0dwrestlers: Rethinking Judaisms In an Age of Thinking Machines.

 You can reach Rabbi Cartun by email at rabbiemeritus@etzchayim.org.